CentOS-PaaS-SIG/ci-pipeline/README.md

 ##### Openshift

 The CI-Pipeline is defined using Jenkins 2.0 pipeline (Jenkinsfile) + shared libraries.
-Jenkins 2.0 Pipeline that is already integrated into Openshift [(Openshift Pipelines Deep Dive)](https://blog.openshift.com/openshift-3-3-pipelines-deep-dive/).
+Jenkins 2.0 Pipeline is already integrated into Openshift [(Openshift Pipelines Deep Dive)](https://blog.openshift.com/openshift-3-3-pipelines-deep-dive/).
 All our pipeline components, containers, etc. are running inside the CentOS Openshift instance.

 ##### Jenkins 2.0 Pipeline